gmetrixr/docs/gmetri-docs/docs/06_faqs/04_deployment_infrastructure/02_privateclouddeployment.md

 # GMetri Private Cloud Deployments

+GMetri can run a dedicated cluster in the AWS/GCP region of your choice to make sure you internal compliance needs are met.
+Please note that you need to be subscribed to an enterprise tier license to request this chargable feature.
+[Email or contact us](https://www.gmetri.com/help/pages/contact-us) to know more.

 ## Does GMetri support on-premise deployments/Are there additional costs for the same?

 There are cases where security policies demand an on-premise deployment of cloud services (firewalled zone).